 Germany's second-biggest listed lender.
 Founded in 1870 in Hamburg, Germany's biggest port, to promote international trade, Commerzbank remains the go-to bank for the international business of Mittelstand firms—the country's economic backbone.
 It operates branches in more than 40 countries; its global network brings in almost three-fifths of its revenue from corporate clients.
 The bank is headquartered in a 53-storey Frankfurt tower.
 The German state owns 12% of the lender, residue of a clean-up in the global financial crisis of 2007-09.

-In September 2024 UniCredit, Italy's second-biggest bank, began building a stake; by May 2026 the Italians launched a hostile bid at a discount to the market price, prompting Germany's finance ministry to say a "hostile, aggressive takeover" of a systemically important bank would be "unacceptable".
+In September 2024 UniCredit, Italy's second-biggest bank, began building a stake; by May 2026 the Italians launched a hostile bid at a discount to the market price, prompting Germany's finance ministry to call a "hostile, aggressive takeover" of a systemically important bank "unacceptable".
 Chief executive Bettina Orlopp's guiding principle has been "Keep calm and carry on".
-Commerzbank's share price nearly doubled between September 2024 and May 2026, helped by strong results, share buy-backs and generous dividends.
+The share price nearly doubled over that period, helped by strong results, share buy-backs and generous dividends.